everx-labs/ton-labs-contracts/solidity/depool/README.md

 Save the DePool address.

-Put it into `~/ton-keys/depool.addr` file in your validator node setup.
+Put it into the following files in in your validator node setup:

+- `~/ton-keys/depool.addr` file - for C++ Node
+- `/ton-node/configs/depool.addr` - for Rust Node

 It will be required for the [validator script](#10-set-up-validator-script).

 ### 4.2.
 (Optional) Calculate DePool Helper address